Singapore Watch Fair, A Timeless Journey.

 Photo credits: Holthinrichs

 PreLiminality—the emerging point of a transition—has a black rhodium plated finish dial and Breguet-inspired numerals enclosed in a 3D printed stainless steel case, that is hand-polished to achieve high gloss.
 Whilst the Liminality is the next step in the said transition, where upon comparison, you will see the numerals are gone from the dial.
-The watch case turned to coarse, almost stone-like textures with raw finish instead, and the dial has gained subtle hues of colour from the flame-treatment in order for patina to build up over time—patina is a chemical that changes the color of the outer layer of a metal—usually appears in unique and colourful outcome, and result varies depending on the type of metals.
+The watch case turned to coarse, almost stone-like textures with raw finish instead.
+The dial has gained subtle hues of colour from the flame-treatment in order for patina to build up over time.
+Patina is a chemical that changes the color of the outer layer of a metal, usually appears in unique and colourful outcome–result varies depending on the type of metal.

 I’ll tell you why Holthinrichs is an interesting watch brand and maker.
 First, they have strong foundation in creative knowledge and background.
 A huge amount of consideration was put through every design, taking a play of inspiration from shapes, architecture, intrinsic value of materials and possible results from the equation of adding treatments to them.
 Second, the boundary-pushing exploration with technology.
 Ultimately, setting the bar very high in innovative modern watchmaking while ensuring functionality, and achieving uniqueness cannot be found anywhere else.